fire-wally/firewallydotnet-hugo/content/post/mastodon-client-accessibility-comparison.md

 ### VoiceOver Support

 One of iOS's most important built-in accessibility features is VoiceOver, which when activated changes the function of on-screen controls to make it easier for blind and low-vision users to use a touchscreen device.
 When VoiceOver is activated, users can navigate an app by having the interface "read" to them by the device.
 For a Mastodon app to support VoiceOver correctly, users should be able to tap on a toot and hear the post read correctly.
 Tapping on images should also read the image description, if available.
-If you've never seen [VoiceOver in Action](https://www.youtube.com/watch?v=OUGOGepwsHE), I recommend checking out a demo video or [turning it on](https://www.imore.com/how-use-voiceover-iphone-and-ipad) on your own device - it's a very impressive accesibility feature.
+If you've never seen [VoiceOver in action](https://www.youtube.com/watch?v=OUGOGepwsHE), I recommend checking out a demo video or [turning it on](https://www.imore.com/how-use-voiceover-iphone-and-ipad) on your own device - it's a very impressive accessibility feature.

 ### Font Size